 The interaction of the mechanical characteristics of the PCB, terminal, and solder joint also must receive renewed attention.
 A detailed discussion of soldering and other assembly methods is provided in the Allegro application note AN27703.1, Guidelines for Designing Subassemblies Using Hall-Effect Devices.
-The lowest peak reflow temperature (generally in the range 240°C to 260°C) that results in optimum soldering should be used.
+The lowest peak reflow temperature (generally in the range 235°C to 245°C) that results in optimum soldering should be used.

-At areas of the terminal where the finish is not present, wetting may not occur and solder adhesion cannot be guaranteed.
+At areas of the terminal where the finish is not present, wetting may not occur, and solder adhesion cannot be guaranteed.
 A prime example is the extremity of a terminal, or of the dambar protrusions or intrusions, where trimming during singulation or device mounting leaves the core material of the terminal exposed.
 Another location of concern is the seating surface of the terminal, where the finish can be abraded by movement during handling.
 These areas are not cause for rejection or concern.

-To promote well-formed solder fillets, lateral overlap of terminals and land areas by no less than 75% of the terminal width is required for high-reliability (IPC class 3) assembly, as shown in figure 4.
-Regardless of the amount of overhang, failure to form a solder side fillet on the overhung side of the terminal is a PCB alignment issue, rather than an outcome of finish chemistry.
-Allegro strongly recommends 100% overlap of the terminal width and foot with the PCB land pad.
-The formation of fully-filleted solder joints is not guaranteed where terminal and lands do not completely overlap.
+To promote well-formed solder fillets, lateral overlap of ter- minals and land areas by no less than 75% of the terminal width is required for high-reliability (IPC class 3) assembly, as shown in Figure 4.
+Regardless of the amount of over- hang, failure to form a solder side fillet on the overhung side of the terminal is a PCB alignment issue rather than an outcome of finish chemistry.
+Allegro strongly recommends as close to 100% alignment of the terminal width and foot with the PCB land pad.
+The formation of fully filleted solder joints is not guaranteed where terminal and lands do not completely align.

-An acceptable solder joint is typically one in which there is a well-formed solder fillet on each of the two sides of the terminal, on the heel, and a solder layer under the terminal foot, as shown in figure 5.
-In the standard JESD22, the Critical Area for gull wing solder joints comprises the lateral sides of the terminal and the underside of the terminal, where it meets the land pad (§126.96.36.199, Accept/Reject Criteria).
+An acceptable solder joint is typically one in which there is a well-formed solder fillet on each of the two sides of the terminal: on the heel, and a solder layer under the terminal foot, as shown in Figure 5.
+In the standard JESD22, the Critical Area for gull-wing solder joints comprises the lateral sides of the terminal and the underside of the terminal, where it meets the land pad (§184.108.40.206, Accept/ Reject Criteria).

-For detailed information on SMD solder joint evaluation, see IPC-A-610 §8 (also, the IPC Desk Reference Manual for Surface Mount Solder Joint Evaluation provides examples of target conditions and fillet shape acceptance criteria).
-For flat ribbon, L, and gull wing terminals, such as those shown in the illustrations on the previous pages, solder thickness is considered adequate when a wetted fillet is evident between the solder and the terminal and PCB land (§188.8.131.52).
-The minimum length of the side fillet is specified as the greater of either 3 times the width of the terminal or 75 % of the terminal foot length over the PCB land when the foot length is at least 3 times the width of the terminal(§8.2.5).
+For detailed information on SMD solder joint evaluation, see IPC-A-610 §8; the IPC Desk Reference Manual for Surface Mount Solder Joint Evaluation also provides examples of target conditions and fillet shape acceptance criteria.
+For flat ribbon, L, and gull-wing terminals, such as those shown in the illustrations on the previous pages, solder thickness is considered adequate when a wetted fillet is evident between the solder and the terminal and PCB land (§220.127.116.11).
+The minimum length of the side fil- let is specified as the greater of either 3 times the width of the terminal or 75 % of the terminal foot length over the PCB land when the foot length is at least 3 times the width of the terminal(§8.2.5).

-With regard to toe fillets, IPC provides for exposure of base material in trim areas of terminals (IPC J-STD-001, Rev. D, §4.14.1).
+Regarding toe fillets, IPC provides for exposure of base material in trim areas of terminals (IPC J-STD-001, Rev. D, §4.14.1).
 Thus, fillets at the underside of the toe are expected, but fillets covering the entire toe may be more difficult to achieve where there is exposed copper and are not cause for rejection.

-JESD22 does not include the top surface of a gull wing terminal in consideration of the solder joint Critical Area (JEDEC figure 2).
+JESD22 does not include the top surface of a gull-wing terminal in consideration of the solder joint Critical Area (JEDEC figure 2).
 The top surface also is not included in the IPC-2221A solder joint description notation (IPC figure 8-16) or in the IPC J-STD-001 acceptability standards.
-Care is recommended to avoid excessive solder fillet height, to avoid contact with the device case.
-When using exposed terminal designs, such as gull-wing, optimized process conditions may be required to enable the solder to wick over the 90- degree edges of the top surface of the terminal, and adhere to it.
+Care is recommended to avoid excessive solder fillet height, to avoid contact with the device package body.
+When using exposed terminal designs, such as gull wing, optimized process conditions may be required to enable the solder to wick over the 90-degree edges of the top surface of the terminal and adhere to it.
 In general, greater quantities of more active fluxes are necessary to ensure solder coverage of the top surface of a gull-wing lead.
 Thus, the top surface of a terminal is not guaranteed to solder.
 Flow characteristics of solders should be evaluated to ensure proper filleting of the heel, toe, and side terminal joints.

-Manual soldering of through-hole devices is acceptable, as long as care is taken to prevent the package body from being exposed to excessive temperatures.
+Manual soldering of through-hole devices is acceptable if care is taken to prevent the package body from being exposed to excessive temperatures.
 In general, manual soldering of SMDs should be avoided because of the difficulty in controlling the preheating and cooling phases of the soldering procedure unless specialized equipment is used.

 If manual assembly is required (such as for prototype assembly or board rework), a soldering iron is preferred, in particular irons that are self-regulated and can be set to maintain a maximum temperature of under 350°C with a dwell time maximum of 7 seconds.
-An example is the Metcal SmartHeat™.
+An example is the Metcal SmartHeat®.
 The iron temperature should be set as low as possible without extending the soldering time.
 Only trained, experienced technicians should be allowed to perform the soldering.
 Parallel clamp soldering is also a good tool to use for certain applications.